 How Much Does A Cement Patio Cost?

-Prior to the popularity of wood decks in the last few years, most patios were made out of hard materials such as cement, stone or brick.
+Prior to the popularity of wood decks, most patios were made out of hard materials such as cement, stone or brick.
 Now that wood patios are beginning to break down and need replacing, more and more homeowners are looking to return to cement patios as an attractive and durable patio solution.
 If you are, be sure to check out our material cost guide below.

 - Minimum Cost: $5 per square foot